10 Reasons to Visit Newcastle

 Metro Radio Arena

 It’s the largest indoor concert venue and exhibition space in the North East.
 With an epic capacity of over 11,000, it plays host to some of the biggest music acts in the world.
-Come get your fill of comedy, theatre, music and all manner of expos and conventions.
+So if you are a music lover and enjoy the buzz of live entertainment, come get your fill of comedy, theatre, music and all manner of expos and conventions.
 In a previous life, this venue was the home of Newcastle’s ice hockey and basketball teams.
 If you like your entertainment big and bold, this is the place for you.

 A short skip from the town centre is The Vermont Hotel.
 It’s characterised by 1930s grandeur and boasts inimitable views of the river, the cathedral and Millennium Bridge.
 Take a trip up to the Sky Lounge to experience a breathtaking panorama.
 The hotel’s excellent location makes it the perfect base from which to explore the city.
 To top off your trip in style, why not treat yourself and a friend to Afternoon Tea for Two at The Vermont Hotel?
 Trust us, it’s divine.

 The Tyne Theatre & Opera House

 Take in some culture at this opulent Grade I listed venue.
 Here you can catch opera, musicals and comedy gigs on its lavish stage, but what makes it really unique is that it still operates with wooden stage machinery.
 It’s one of only ten theatres in Great Britain that date back to the Victorian era.
 A great deal of loving conservation work over the years has ensured that the original architecture has remained proudly in tact.
 It has a rich and fascinating history: around WWI it was converted into a picture house to cater for the booming popularity of films.